Atomic Skull: Powers and abilities

 Albert Michaels can deliver powerful energy bolts through the visor of his mask.
 These blasts have been described as unique brainwaves, heat vision, and radioactive energy throughout the years.
 Aside from his energy attacks, Michaels is an experienced leader of the SKULL organization and a brilliant scientist.

 Joseph Martin has immense strength, stamina, and durability, comparable to that of Superboy (Kon-El), Superman, and Lar Gand.
 He can also project blasts of purple atomic energy from his hands or mouth.

 Other versions

 Flashpoint

-An alternate universe variant of Joseph Martin / Atomic Skull appears in Flashpoint as an inmate of the Doom prison.
+An alternate universe version of Joseph Martin / Atomic Skull appears in Flashpoint as an inmate of the Doom prison.

 Superman: Red Son

-An unidentified alternate universe variant of Red Skull appears in Superman: Red Son #3.
+An unidentified alternate universe version of Red Skull appears in Superman: Red Son #3.
 This version was created by Lex Luthor in an unsuccessful attempt to kill Superman.